-- 10.2.1 Connect the reagent pump tubes to a reagent bottle containing the start-up solution (Section 7.2.2).
-Start the pump at low speed, allowing the start-up solution to flow through the entire system. - 10.2.2 Make sure that the flowcell of each detector is purged of all bubbles and the flow is stable and free from surging. - 10.2.3 Verify that a stable flow has been achieved and that the flowcell is free of bubbles before proceeding.
+- 10.2.1 Connect the reagent pump tubes to a reagent bottle containing the start-up solution (Section 7.2.3.1).
+Start the pump, allowing the start-up solution to flow through the entire system. - 10.2.2 Verify that the flowcell of each detector is purged of all bubbles and the flow is stable and free from surging before proceeding.